UKirsche/humhub-docs/admin/security.md

 Keep up with the latest HumHub version
 ---------------------------------------

-As admin you'll receive a notification when a new HumHub version is released.
+As an admin you'll receive a notification when a new HumHub version is released.
 We recommend to always use the latest stable version.

 We take security very seriously and continuously improving the security features of HumHub.